 autumn herring trails along the Baltic coast in huge schools.
 Experienced fishermen offer day-, night- and several day trips of deep sea fishing on the Baltic Sea to fish for cod, trout or garpike.
-To fish on the Baltic and its banks fishing permit are required.
+To fish on the Baltic and its banks fishing permits are required.
 These vary according to the Federal states you are fishing in, fish you want to catch and waters you want to fish in.
 Therefore please contact the local tourist information or fishing tour organisers.
 They will have all information necessary on what licence you will need and where to get it.